 A financial fiduciary is obligated by oath to act with prudent skill, care and diligence exclusively for the benefit of the client (“loyalty”).
 Additionally, the client’s financial interests must be the priority with every conversation and strategy recommendation.

 A relationship with a fiduciary eliminates the potential for an advisor to have financial conflicts of interests when implementing investment strategies.
 Those advisors not acting in a fiduciary capacity must only meet a loosely defined “suitability standard” when advising a client.
 This means the recommendation made is merely “suitable” for a client with his or her goals and objectives – with no requirement of “a client’s financial best interest”.

-We adhere to the belief that Credibility takes years to build and seconds to lose permanently.
+We adhere to the belief that credibility takes years to build and seconds to lose.
 There is no easier way for an advisor to lose credibility than to violate a client’s confidentiality.
-Your business is your business – our business to is to keep your business “yours”!
+Your business is your business – and, our business to is to keep your business “yours”!

 A CDFA is a financial professional certified to assist and guide people thru the specific money issues that come up during a divorce.
 A CDFA must complete the requisite coursework and initial testing as well as participate in significant ongoing continuing educational coursework dedicated to this unique niche of financial expertise.

 If you and your spouse have assets of significant value, understanding the myriad of potential outcomes tend to be quite complicated.
 The financial ramifications of poor or hasty financial decisions will have far-reaching implications as you embark on your life’s new normal.
 A CDFA will help you slow the process down and focus on the long-term outcomes of short term decisions.

 Piedmont will work exclusively with one party in a divorcing couple.
 We are not lawyers or CPAs, but we will seamlessly interface with your team.
 A full scope of Piedmont's process will be outlined during an initial meeting.